 Kettlebell Squats Increase Mobility

-Last Tuesday, celebrity personal trainer and founder of NYC based Drive495 gym, Don Saladino, posted an Instagram video.
+Last Tuesday, celebrity personal trainer and founder of NYC-based Drive495 gym, Don Saladino, posted an Instagram video.
 He has worked with celebrity clients like Blake Lively, Ryan Reynolds, Hugh Jackman, many others.
-In the video. you can see Saladino demonstrating single-arm rack, kettlebell squats.
+In the video. you can see Saladino demonstrating a single-arm rack, kettlebell squats.
 He also explains exactly why you need the rack positioning.
 This is also a really helpful video if you’re looking for tips on how to position yourself if you were holding an actual barbell in front of you.
 Using a barbell can seriously up your squat game.

 Saladino says that he absolutely loves squatting in the rack position because it allows you to squat with much more ease.
 This is important because as a coach myself, I find that most people struggle to get themselves into a squat without pulling their back or hip out.
 Saladino also adds that you’re working so much more than just your glutes and abs.
 You’re actually giving your abs and core a killer workout.